TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixD/DatabaseSubmit/Index.rst

 Database Submit
 ^^^^^^^^^^^^^^^

-Detected by the mainscript "index.php" looking for the var "formtype\_db" to be set (could be the submit-button).
+Detected by the mainscript "index.php" looking for the variable "formtype\_db" to be set (could be the submit button).

 Input MUST be POST method.
 And the REFERER and HTTP\_HOST must match.
 To setup a script to handle the input, refer to the FE\_DATA object.

-See examples from the typo3/sysext/statictemplates/media/scripts/ folder or database submits of extensions, e.g. of tt\_guest.
+See examples from the media/scripts/ in the statictemplates extension or database submits of extensions, e.g. of tt\_guest.